 Crossing the Monongahela Bridge required payment of a toll.
 The toll collector was housed in a small apartment built above the barn-like portal of the Pittsburgh side.
 The list of tolls was as follows: Foot passengers, 2 cents; vehicles of four wheels and six horses, 62 1/2 cents; vehicles of two horses, 25 cents; vehicles of one horse, 20 cents; horse and rider, 6 cents; horse alone, 6 cents; individual heads of cattle, 3 cents; individual heads of sheep, 3 cents.

 The Monongahela Bridge was a huge success, and quite profitable to it's stockholders, which included the State of Pennsylvania.
 The bridge was damaged and put out of service for a short time in 1832.
 It was struck by a runaway riverboat which caused the collapse of two sections.

 Aside from that mishap, all went well for the Monongahela Bridge Company until April 10, 1845.
 This was the day of the Great Fire of 1845, which reduced the wooden span to a smoldering ruin in a little under fifteen minutes.

-One year after the fire a suspension bridge was built in its place by the famed designer John Roebling.
-The replacement span was also called the Monongahela Bridge, but gradually took on a new title, Smithfield Street Bridge.
+One year after the fire a suspension bridge was built in its place by the famed designer John Roebling, using the existing stone piers from the damaged bridge.
+The replacement span was also called the Monongahela Bridge.
+The bridge retained that name until 1861, when the South Tenth Street Bridge became the second span to cross the Monongahela River.
+At that time, the Monongahela Bridge gradually took on a new title, Smithfield Street Bridge.

 <Historical Facts> <> <Brookline History>